-At our IVF center in Mumbai, He is required just before starting IVF cycle for consultation & counseling.
+- At our test tube baby centre, He is required just before starting the IVF cycle for consultation & counselling.

 I have endometriosis.
-Does this affect my fertility & can it affect the success rate of IVF Treatment?
+Does this affect my fertility & can it affect the success rate of test tube baby Treatment?

-Studies suggest that endometriosis probably does not interfere with IVF treatment success rates.
+- Studies suggest that endometriosis probably does not interfere with test tube baby success rates.

 Can fibroids interfere with IVF treatment?

-Even small fibroids located inside the cavity of the uterus (submucosal fibroids), where embryos need to implant may interfere with success and need to be removed.
+- Even small fibroids located inside the cavity of the uterus (submucosal fibroids), where embryos need to the implant may interfere with success and need to be removed.